container-registry/harbor-api-client/docs/ArtifactApi.md

     x_request_id = "X-Request-Id_example" # str | An unique ID for the request (optional)
-    page = 1 # int | The page number (optional) if omitted the server will use the default value of 1 page_size = 10 # int | The size of per page (optional) if omitted the server will use the default value of 10 with_tag = True # bool | Specify whether the tags are inclued inside the returning artifacts (optional) if omitted the server will use the default value of True with_label = False # bool | Specify whether the labels are inclued inside the returning artifacts (optional) if omitted the server will use the default value of False with_scan_overview = False # bool | Specify whether the scan overview is inclued inside the returning artifacts (optional) if omitted the server will use the default value of False
+    page = 1 # int | The page number (optional) if omitted the server will use the default value of 1 page_size = 10 # int | The size of per page (optional) if omitted the server will use the default value of 10 x_accept_vulnerabilities = "application/vnd.scanner.adapter.vuln.report.harbor+json; version=1.0" # str | A comma-separated lists of MIME types for the scan report or scan summary.
+The first mime type will be used when the report found for it.
+Currently the mime type supports 'application/vnd.scanner.adapter.vuln.report.harbor+json; version=1.0' and 'application/vnd.security.vulnerability.report; version=1.1' (optional) if omitted the server will use the default value of "application/vnd.scanner.adapter.vuln.report.harbor+json; version=1.0" with_tag = True # bool | Specify whether the tags are inclued inside the returning artifacts (optional) if omitted the server will use the default value of True with_label = False # bool | Specify whether the labels are inclued inside the returning artifacts (optional) if omitted the server will use the default value of False with_scan_overview = False # bool | Specify whether the scan overview is inclued inside the returning artifacts (optional) if omitted the server will use the default value of False